Henry Gannett: Career

+Gannett's published works are geographical and statistical.
+He wrote more than fifty USGS Bulletins and Annual Reports.
+He issued a gazetteer for eleven states and was a contributor to Baedecker's Guide to the United States, Encyclopedia Britannica, and The New International Encyclopedia.
+He also was the author books for general readers and. statistical atlases.
+He wrote articles for The National Geographic Magazine, Science, Nature, Bulletin of the American Geographical Society, and other journals.
+Although he did not write many works in geomorphology and physical geology, he offered valuable suggestions.
+For example, he recognized hanging valleys and their importance in interpreting a geological setting.
+Later his in career, he ofter wrote about American forests, and the importance of conservation.

 Professional affiliations

 In 1888 Gannett was one of six founding members of the National Geographic Society.
 He served as its first secretary, and later as treasurer, then vice–president, and president, in 1909.
 He was also Chair of the Society's Research Committee, organizing expeditions to Alaska, La Soufriere, Mount Pelee, Peru, and the Polar Seas.

 From 1897 to 1909, he was a vice president of the American Statistical Association.
 In 1904 he was among the founders of the American Association of Geographers.
 Also in 1904, he was secretary of the 8th Geographic Congress.
-He was also a member of the Washington Academy of Sciences, the Royal Geographical Society of London, the Royal Scottish Geographical Society, the Philadelphia Geographic Society, and one of ten founding members and president of the Cosmos Club.
+He was also a member of the Washington Academy of Sciences, the Royal Geographical Society of London, the Royal Scottish Geographical Society, and the Philadelphia Geographic Society.

-Gannett was a co-founder and president of the Twenty Year Club or Twenty Year Topographers which was formed at the U.S.G.S.
-Topographic Division in the winter of 1910-1911.
+Gannett was a co-founder and president of the Twenty Year Club or Twenty Year Topographers which was formed at the United States Geological Survey Topographic Division in the winter of 1910–1911.
 Eligibility was serving twenty years or more as a topographer with the U.S.G.S.